upperlinecode/intro-to-swift/day-1/about-page-lab.md

 ####Bonus Items
 - Look up how to change the background color or the size of text
 - If you have an iPhone, you can actually put this onto your phone right now.
 See if you can look up how to do this.
 - Play around with it!
+What is it missing?
+Add your own touch to it.
 You can always download the code again, so it really doesn't matter if you break anything.